 I’ve always had very fond memories of Twilight Princess; ones that trace all the way back to my high school days.
-High school wasn’t exactly the most enjoyable time for me personally, and a lot of times I ended up feeling like I was an outcast in my school, or the “weird nerd” that not many people could relate with.
+High school wasn’t exactly the most enjoyable time for me personally, and a lot of times I ended up feeling like I was an outcast in my school, or the “weird nerd” that not many people could relate to.
 Due to this feeling, I mostly stayed on the outskirts of school activities and surrounded myself with a few of my closest friends.
 It was always hard for me to open up about the things I was passionate about because I was so scared of being dismissed or looked down upon.
 That was up until I met T Do, one of the nerdiest people that I have ever met.

 We met in chorus class during my junior year, and soon after we began talking I realized that she was an incredibly talented piano player.
 I would go over to her house after school some days, and I vividly remember her playing “Zelda’s Lullaby” for me for the first time on her piano.
 She moved her fingers in simple strokes with so much emotion down the piano keys, and I just stood in awe as I watched her perform the piece.
 It was through her music that we began to reminisce over our Zelda experiences and bond over our nerdy passions for music and gaming.
 For the first time, I felt as if my love for video games wasn’t so strange after all.